 The paradigm shift of having the cat and mouse team talk feels well suited for their film debut, and Tom and Jerry: The Movie takes this to the max with the addition of singing to their repertoire.
 The voice actors do a great job populating the film, famous voices from the legendary Tony Jay, to stars such as the great Rip Taylor provide a wide smorgasbord of comedic craftsmanship that infuses the scenes with so much energy.

 There is an incredible amount of care that is palpable from the film, from the gorgeous animated settings to the wonderful Mancini soundtrack that manages to blend the feel of the classic scores with more modern instruments.
 He is also responsible for the show tunes in the film, that makes up around half of the run-time.
 These songs are catchy and manage to segue away from and back into the action.
 The character designs are also lively and make excellent additions to the cannon.
 Particularly the addition of Ferdinand, the partially immobile and heavily portly hound-dog.

-Tom & Jerry: The Movie is a strong adaptation, pulling off the taxing balancing act of keeping the classic elements of the shorts with modern additions worthy of a feature movie.
-It manages to make the 90 minute run-time seem like an absolute delight.
+Tom & Jerry: The Movie is a strong adaptation, pulling off the taxing balancing act of keeping the classic elements of the shorts with modern additions worthy of a feature film.
+It manages to make the 90-minute run-time seem like an absolute delight.
 While the saying goes you can’t teach an old dog new tricks, Tom & Jerry: The Movie demonstrates that a cat and a mouse are excellent pupils.

 If you want more positive reviews delivered to the e-mail box of your choice, you can click on that little text bubble at the bottom of the screen.
 Do you agree, disagree or have a suggestion for another pop-culture artefact that needs a positive light shone on it?
 Leave a comment in the comment box below!
 But remember to keep it positive!